Mayakshanesht/portfolio/docs/index.md

   <source src="videos/Final_output_video.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>
+***Maneuver detected*** : Overtake Left - An ego car is overtaken by truck from left side as seen from above video.
 **Master's Thesis output** - Learning-Based Maneuver Detection from multi-view camera data for extraction of critical scenarios from real world datasets (e.g., Nuscenes) for faster and robust verification and validation of Autonomous Driving Systems.

 ## Work Experience